-Mid-quarter and final grade reports are distributed to all students.
-Cumulative grade point averages and successful course completion of credits attempted are mo quarterly.
+Mid-quarter and final grade reports are available to all students.
+Cumulative grade point averages and successful course completion of credits attempted are completion of cleans attempted are monitored quarterly.
 All grades relate to credits successfully completed with the exception of the "W/WD" and "U/UN" which is counted as an attempted course for the purpose of maximum time frame and percentage of course completion and may have an effect on achieving satisfactory progress.
 Courses which have been transferred from other institutions will be listed on the student's transcript with a "TR" designation.
 Courses for which a student has received credit by examination will be listed as "TO" (Test-Out) on the student's transcript.
-However, grade points from institutions other than Rasmussen College and credit by examination will not be computed in the Rasmussen College grade point average and will not be counted as credits attempted or earned for determining Satisfactory
+Grade points from institutions other than Rasmussen College and credit by examination will not be computed in the Rasmussen College grade point average, but they will be counted as credits attempted and earned for determining Satisfactory Progress.
+All credits that are considered to be earned toward program completion, including test-out, transfer, and course waiver credits, are therefore also treated as credits attempted.

-All students must comply with the following components, which are used to measure a student's Satisfactory Progress (SAP) towards the completion of a degree, diploma or certificate.
+All students must comply with the following components, which are used to measure a student's Satisfactory Progress (SAP) towards the completion of a degree or certificate.
 The components are: